nadagaber/PRODIGY_ML_02/README.md

 # PRODIGY_ML_02
 # Customer Segmentation with K-means Clustering
 This repository contains code for creating a K-means clustering algorithm to group customers of a retail store based on their purchase history.
+I developed it as a task of a machine learning internship at Prodigy.
 <br>
 Dataset: